-A Bitcoin tumbler or crypto mixer is any service that mixes cryptocurrency assets and tokens to obscure their traceable origin.
+A Bitcoin tumbler is any service that mixes cryptocurrency assets and tokens to obscure their traceable origin.

-Cryptocurrency tumblers have arisen to improve the anonymity of cryptocurrencies, usually Bitcoin (hence Bitcoin mixer), since the currencies provide a public ledger of all transactions.
+These mixers have arisen to improve anonymity of transactions, since the currencies provide a public ledger to all transactions.

-Bitcoin tumblers promise to give you clean Bitcoin in exchange for a small transaction fee.
-The mixing service disconnects links between Bitcoin wallet addresses.
+Typical BTC tumbler tends to give you clean Bitcoin in exchange for a small fee, while the service disconnects links between Bitcoin wallet addresses.

 How does a Bitcoin tumbler work?

-For instance, suppose I send you a Bitcoin, you send the Bitcoin to Peter, and Peter, in turn, sends the Bitcoin to Mary.
+For instance, suppose I send you a Bitcoin, you send it to Peter, then in turn, he sends the BTC to Mary.

-Based on the fact that the blockchain is completely open, anyone who downloads it for scrutiny can find a direct link between Mary and I.
+Based on a fact that the blockchain is completely open, anyone who downloads it can find the transaction details.

-However, if I first send my BTC to the best Bitcoin tumbler, before sending it to you, and we repeat the same ‘mixing up’ of transactions across our chains, our identities are obscured.
+However, if I first send my BTC to the best Bitcoin tumbler, and we repeat the same transactions, our identities would be obscured.

 A BTC tumbler routes transactions to different addresses – splitting them into small tokens, which are reassembled to varying times before forwarding them to a recipient.

-Consequently, the link between two parties engaged in a Bitcoin transaction is broken.
-There is no chain between incoming tokens to outgoing tokens.
+Consequently, the link between two parties engaged in a transaction is broken, because there’s no chain between incoming tokens to outgoing tokens.

-Connect to a tor browser and create a new wallet (transition wallet) from a wallet-provider of your choice.
+Connect to a tor browser and create a cryptocurrency burner wallet (new transition wallet) from a wallet-provider of your choice.